Pyu city-states: Background

 Based on limited archaeological evidence, it is inferred that the earliest cultures existed in Burma as early as 11,000 BCE, mainly in the central dry zone close to the Irrawaddy.
 The Anyathian, Burma's Stone Age, existed around the same time as the Lower Paleolithic and Middle Paleolithic eras in Europe.
 Three caves located near Taunggyi at the foothills of the Shan Hills have yielded Neolithic artefacts dated to 10,000–6000 BCE.

-About 1500 BCE, people in the region were turning copper into bronze, growing rice, and domesticating chickens and pigs; they were among the first people in the world to do so.
+About 1500 BCE, people in the region were turning copper into bronze, growing rice, and domesticating chickens and pigs.
 By 500 BCE, iron-working settlements emerged in an area south of present-day Mandalay.
 Bronze-decorated coffins and burial sites filled with earthenware remains have been excavated.
 Archaeological evidence at Samon River Valley south of Mandalay suggests rice-growing settlements that traded with China between 500 BCE and 200 CE.

 In about the 2nd century BCE, the Tibeto-Burman-speaking Pyu people began to enter the Irrawaddy River Valley from present-day Yunnan using the Taping and Shweli Rivers.
 The original home of the Pyu is reconstructed to be Qinghai Lake, which is located in the present-day provinces of Qinghai and Gansu.
 The Pyu, the earliest inhabitants of Burma of whom records are extant, went on to found settlements throughout the plains region centred on the confluence of the Irrawaddy and Chindwin Rivers that has been inhabited since the Paleolithic.
 The Pyu realm was longer than wide, stretching from Sri Ksetra in the south to Halin in the north, Binnaka and Maingmaw to the east and probably Ayadawkye to the west.
 The Tang dynasty's records report 18 Pyu states, nine of which were walled cities, covering 298 districts.